ruvnet/SynthLang/proxy/docs/compression_system.md

    - Track token reduction rates
    - Monitor compression performance
    - Analyze cost savings

+### When to Use Different Compression Levels

+- **Low Compression**: When minimal compression is needed and maximum readability is important
+- **Medium Compression**: For general-purpose compression with good balance of readability and efficiency
+- **High Compression**: When maximum compression is needed and readability is less important

 ### When to Use (or Not Use) Compression